aelainelong/whack-a-mole/README.md

 ## Setup

-To play and tinker locally: Clone this repo and then run the following commands from the project root to fire it up on http://localhost:8080.
+Clone this repo and run the following commands from the project root to fire it up on http://localhost:8080.

 ### Installation